noah-nuebling/mf-xcloc-editor/README.txt

             the app.
 (There's no glossary support, but this may be good enough)
-        - QuickLook of localization screenshots via Space or Command-Y (Xcode has quicklook but it always has to be triggered by clicking a tiny button with the mouse which is annoying – this may be a bug)
+        - QuickLook of localization screenshots via Space or Command-Y (Xcode has quicklook but it always has to be triggered by clicking a tiny button with the mouse which is annoying – this may be a bug, but it's been there for a long time)
         - Doesn't have Xcode bug where red rectangles that highlight strings in localization screenshots are never updated.
 [FB20608107]
             - This bug can be circumvented by including a copy of the screenshot for each localizable string that appears inside of it – however, for my app, Mac Mouse